-- 8.2.1 A VALID TASK IS DEFINED AS ONE IN WHICH ALL ENTERED COMPETITORS WERE GIVEN A FAIR OPPORTUNITY TO MAKE A VALID TAKE-OFF, UNLESS THEY HAD WITHDRAWN OR HAD BEEN DISQUALIFIED. - 8.2.2 The Director has the authority to cancel a task(s) for safety reasons at any time before the official status task scores are published. - 8.2.3 Tasks are not valid if less than 50% of the competitors take off.
+- 8.2.1 A VALID TASK IS DEFINED AS ONE IN WHICH ALL ENTERED COMPETITORS WERE GIVEN A FAIR OPPORTUNITY TO MAKE A VALID TAKE-OFF, UNLESS THEY HAD WITHDRAWN OR HAD BEEN DISQUALIFIED. - 8.2.2 The Director has the authority to cancel a task(s) for safety reasons at any time before the task scores are published.